-This story takes place five years after the events in Parasomnia
+This story takes place six years after the events in Parasomnia

 The snow glittered in the moonlight as they travelled through the dark forests of New Albion.
 No matter how often they travelled this route, Michael still looked uncomfortable.

 Putting her hand on his, even through heavy gloves she felt him tremble, Ashley said, “Sweetie.
 It’s okay.”